ch-patrick-scheidegger/c-plus-plus-ost/week03/README.md

                " - \n", output.str());
 }
 ```

-**Note for 2019:** State clearly that negative Numbers should be printed as well!
-Hand-in must include both: `printLargeDigit` and `printLargeNumber`.

 # 2. Counting again - without loops
 This week we repeat some of the exercises of last week.
 However, now you need to solve the task without writing a loop of your own, but by using iterators and algorithms of the standard library.
 One function you might need to know about is `std::distance()` that takes two iterators forming a range and returns the number of elements in that range.
 Using distance is convenient for counting all elements in a range.